imstack/features/README.md

 # Settings Overview

-Features settings can applied at different levels, each level overriding it's parent level settings.
+Features settings can be applied at different levels, each level overriding it's parent level settings.
 The level of granularity comes in the following order :

 - [zones.md](https://github.com/imstack/config/blob/main/zone.md)